Maharishi Parāśara

 , finds it's roots in Vaidik

 recital.
 Vocals, however, had a limitation - they were not the best storage medium.
 Reciters always inflicted their own distortions.
-They often forget the content if they missed few days of practice.
+They often forgot the content if they missed few days of practice.
 The bigger problem, however, was that of portability - vocal communication needed physical proximity.
 Written word had to be invented to circumvent these limitations.
 As the body of knowledge expanded, Naad Yoga

 split into two faculties - research and recital.
 Research was later named Nyaan Yoga